 Digital rectal exam

-A digital rectal exam is an examination of the lower rectum.
+A digital rectal exam is an exam of the lower rectum.
 The health care provider uses a gloved, lubricated finger to check for any abnormal findings.

 How the Test is Performed